Sadao, Thailand: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types A, B, C and O. Make sure to choose the necessary kind.
-The vast majority of adapters currently being sold are simply plugs and require your electronics to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A, B, C and O. Ensure that you pick the necessary kind.
+Many adapters that you can buy are just plug changers and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be appropriate for most areas.

 Power bank for devices